 Encourage your dysplastic puppy to take short walks with you.
-Swimming is ideal exercise, but jumping and prolonged running should be discouraged.
-Keep him lean; obesity increases joint strain and can make the condition worse.
-Massage can also help him feel better.
+Swimming is an ideal exercise, but jumping and prolonged running should be discouraged.
+Keep your puppy lean; obesity increases joint strain and can make the condition worse.
+Massage can also help the dog feel better.

 Severe cases of hip dysplasia may benefit from surgery that rebuilds or removes bone or alters the muscles and tendons to reduce pain.
-Such procedures may not fully restore joint function but can give the dog improved movement and improve the pup’s long-term quality of life.
-Read more about hip dysplasia treatment options here.
+Such procedures may not fully restore joint function but can give the dog improved movement and enhance the pup’s long-term quality of life.